euxaristia/cu-chulainn/README.md

 ## SYNOPSIS

 ```
-sindarin [directory]
+cu-chulainn [directory]
 ```

 ## DESCRIPTION

-`Sindarin` is a lightweight, production-ready HTTP server designed for serving static files.
+`Cú Chulainn` is a lightweight, production-ready HTTP server designed for serving static files.
 Built with Rust for memory safety and performance, it provides a secure alternative to traditional static file servers with comprehensive security features and robust error handling.

 The server implements a darkhttpd-style architecture with enhanced security protections, including path traversal prevention, DoS mitigation, and comprehensive input validation.
 It automatically serves `index.html` files in directories and generates clean directory listings when no index file is present.